MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/developer-program-overview.md

 ## Xbox Live Creators Program

+> [!IMPORTANT]
+> The Xbox Live Creators Program is currently in preview.
+You can apply to join the program [here](https://developer.microsoft.com/en-us/games/xbox/xboxlive/creator).

 The Xbox Live Creators Program is a good starting point for Xbox Live if you are looking to familiarize yourself with Xbox Live development.
 No approval process from Microsoft is required to join this program, and there are minimal certification and publishing requirements, beyond the usual ones for developing [Universal Windows Platform](https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) applications (UWP apps) which you can read about at [https://developer.microsoft.com/en-us/store/publish-apps](https://developer.microsoft.com/en-us/store/publish-apps)

 Titles enabled under the Xbox Live Creators Program can use Leaderboards, Featured Stats, Cloud Saves, and a restricted set of Social Features.

-Achievements, Multiplayer and the full of Social features is **NOT** supported for titles in the Xbox Live Creators Program.
+Achievements, online multiplayer and many social features are **not** supported for titles in the Xbox Live Creators Program.

 Xbox Live Creators Program only supports the creation of titles for the [Universal Windows Platform](https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) (UWP).
 These titles created as UWP apps run on Windows 10 PCs and on Xbox One consoles.
 For more details about running UWPs on Xbox One, see [UWP on Xbox One](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/index).